galex/name-that-color-intellij-plugin/README.md

 ## Introduction

-This is an Android Studio Plugin port of [Name That Color](http://chir.ag/projects/ntc/)
+This is an Android Studio Plugin port of [Name That Color](http://chir.ag/projects/ntc/), and some more.
+# Usage

+- Type some color inside your resources file and a Quick Fix will help you to name that color
+- From clipboard: Have the color you want in your clipboard and use auto complete to automatically insert the color resource with its name.
+Magic!

 ## Demo

 ![Plugin demo](http://g.recordit.co/6xBRVQM2rA.gif)

-# Usage

-Have the color you want in your clipboard and use auto complete to automatically insert the color resource with its name.
-Magic!

 ## Install